tc39/proposal-private-fields/README.md

 ### A Brief Introduction ###

 Private fields are represented as an identifer prefixed with the `@` character.
-Private fields are lexcically confined to their containing class and are not reified.
+Private fields are lexically confined to their containing class and are not reified.
 In the following example, `@x` and `@y` are private fields whose type is guaranteed to be **Number**.